 The MCAT is a Medical school entrance examination that is a prerequisite for most of the medical colleges in the U.S and Canada.
-There are a few aspects of the MCAT in terms of the MCAT eligibility or the MCAT requirement from a student.
+There are a few aspects of the test in terms of eligibility or requirement for the test from a student.

 These aspects can be clubbed in the following categories:

-- MCAT requirement from the syllabus point of view.
+- The requirement from the syllabus point of view.

 - MCAT registration essentials.

 - MCAT requirements on the day of the test.

 - Before taking the MCAT, every student is required to go through the official list of topics that are given for every section of the test.
 This list is available at the website www.aamc.org.

 - Another requirement is to go through the process of scoring of the different sections before attempting to practice for the test because you will be unable to assess the practice tests unless you are aware of the official scoring process.

 - Decide which field of Medicine you want to get into before taking the test so that your test scores help you during admissions to the schools that serve your purpose.

 2. MCAT Registration Essentials: